Zoning Amendment Bylaws No. 8123, 2019 and No. 8078, 2019

 What other things is the City doing to address the housing crisis?

 The City is seeking to implement a suite of policies and tools that are within its authority and financial capacity to address the need for additional affordable rental housing, renovictions, maintenance and protection of existing rental buildings, and rental replacement.
 The application of residential tenure zoning to six stratified rental buildings and 12 City-owned properties is one of these tools.
-Other policies underway include: a draft inclusionary housing policy; and a proposed rental housing revitalization initiative that includes a draft rental replacement policy, a proposed rental housing revitalization tax exemption, and recently implemented business licensing restrictions against renovictions.

 Who can I contact if I have questions?

-Manager of Planning
+Senior Manager of Climate Action, Planning and Development

 City of New Westminster